totally-innocent-username/Reinforcement_Learning_Gym_Environments/README.md

 # CSE676_Final_Project
 This project contains a single ipynb file meant to be ran in google colab.
-It is a sequence solutions for training agents to solve different Reinforcement Learning Environments
+It is a sequence of solutions for training agents to solve different Reinforcement Learning Environments

 The steps for setup are: